Runtime Enforcement of Programmable Logic Controllers: Our enforcement mechanism at work

-Finally, the connection between the PLCs, the enforcers and the Simulink of the plant is realised via a wired UDP network (see Figure~\ref{fig:setup}).
-The duration of each scan cycle is fixed to $100$ milliseconds with no enforcement, and $101$ milliseconds in the presence of enforcement.
-The ladder logics of the three PLCs, the synthesis algorithm in Python, the enforcers written in Verilog, and the Simulink simulations can be found at: { \url{https://bitbucket.org/formal\_projects/runtime\_enforcement
+The code of the three PLCs, the algorithm in Python, the enforcers written in Verilog, and the Simulink simulations can be found at: { \url{https://bitbucket.org/formal\_projects/runtime\_enforcement

 }}.